Return to main page

 Poster image ( small / large )

-One of the starting images of this project was that of Lewis Carroll improvising a light fantasy to entertain Alice and her friends while floating down the Thames on a rowboat that would then become Alice in Wonderland.
+One of the starting images of this project was that of Lewis Carroll improvising a light fantasy to entertain Alice and her friends while floating down the Thames on a rowboat, Alice in Wonderland.
 A story told chronologically, free to drift where it wanted to go, all the while sinking deeper and deeper into a dream.
-For us to capture that ephemeral atmosphere and unmoor from the tyranny of the real, we slowly built everything by hand, piece by piece, all in a single living room.. to create the almost real, a remembered reconstruction of a time and place that never was, weaving in and out of the partial recollections of youthful adventure stories, an intricate dollhouse enveloped in a snow globe.
+For us to capture that ephemeral atmosphere and unmoor from the constraints of reality, we slowly built everything by hand, piece by piece, all in a single living room.. to create the almost real, a remembered reconstruction of a time and place that never was, weaving in and out of the partial recollections of youthful adventure stories, an intricate dollhouse discovered inside in a dimly lit snow globe.
 As production progressed, there was no greater joy than to wake up each morning out of a deep sleep full of dreams and be able to walk out of the bedroom unbroken directly into the waking dream of Precarious.

 Andrey Pfening (Henry)